pmbittner/Polypropylene/README.md

     ```
     Furthermore, a simplified specialised **EventHandler** inspired by C# events can be used to register and listen for a specific event types.

-- **Deserialisation**: Entities may be specified entirely in json files.
+- **Serialisation**: Entities may be specified entirely in json files.
     ```
     >>> margherita.json
     {